fibrahim95/Knowledge-Transfer-Workshop/README.md

 The Jupyeter Notebook will pop up the interface.
 To create a new notebook, click the button `New` and you will see in this notebook that you will be use python 3.
 Please try run and print `Hello world` in this notebook.
 ![Screenshot (33)](https://user-images.githubusercontent.com/70914271/154542523-8cbcdcbf-348a-4a91-97e8-62951acfa0f4.png)

+# Jupyter Notebooks in VS Code
+Jupyter (formerly IPython Notebook) is an open-source project that lets you easily combine Markdown text and executable Python source code on one canvas called a notebook.
+Visual Studio Code supports working with Jupyter Notebooks natively, and through Python code files.
+This topic covers the native support available for Jupyter Notebooks and demonstrates how to:

+* Create, open, and save Jupyter Notebooks
+* Work with Jupyter code cells
+* View, inspect, and filter variables using the Variable Explorer and Data Viewer
+* Connect to a remote Jupyter server
+* Debug a Jupyter Notebook

+## Installation VS Code